 I rounded out this particular concoction with lemon balm.
 Among its many benefits its nervous system supportive.
 Folks have a tendency to feel a little frazzled or easily overwhelmed when its too hot.
 Lemon balm can help us feel a little more at ease so that we can get through the rest of our day.
 It just so happens to be delicious as well!

 I placed all the dry herbs in a quart jar, the combination equaling one tablespoon per 8 oz of water.
 (In this case I used 1 T of each of the 4 herbs in the 32 oz. jar.)
 If you prefer your tea a little sweet then you can add a pinch of dried stevia leaves to the mix.
 Once you become more familiar with the benefits of each herb you could determine how much of each one you might utilize ; )

 I covered them with boiling water, gave ’em a quick stir, twisted on the lid, and let them steep on the counter overnight.
 This makes for a good strong tea that can be diluted the next day or combined with ice if its particularly hot.

 In the morning I simply strained the contents into a Pyrex measuring cup, poured it back into the clean jar, & composted the spent herbs.
 Voila!
 Delicious, medicinal, cooling, herbal tea to enjoy all day long!

 You could make the same combo as a sun tea by putting the herbs & water in a jar at the beginning of the day and letting it sit in the sun all day long to infuse.
 This preparation produces a lovely tea that has a more subtle flavor.
 The choice is your’s!

-We love getting our bulk herbs from small, local apothecaries like The Stinging Nettle in Sonoma whenever possible.
+We love getting our bulk herbs from small, local apothecaries whenever possible.
 When we’re traveling, and there’s not one nearby, we order online from Mt.
 Rose Herbs.